ekollrack/scheduling-conflict/README.md

 ## Developed for the University of Vermont Tutoring Center

 #### Program Description
+This is a program that will cross reference a tutor's schedule with the lecture times for the classes they tutor for.

 #### How To Run:

 #### Changes Required Each Semester: